 The Non-Departmental Allocation Center is a method to reflect those General Fund expenditures which are not otherwise classified or identifiable.
 It includes any interfund transfers out of the General Fund.
-In FY2020, the General Fund transfers out to the Capital Projects Fund \$400,000 for the turnkey solar power system.
+In FY 2020, the General Fund transfers out to the Capital Projects Fund \$225,000 for the following capital projects: